ttys3/nvim-config/README.md

 - vim-test/vim-test I use it run golang test quickly, did not find a lua replacement.
 - junegunn/vim-easy-align the must have align plugin, essential
 - psliwka/vim-smoothie scroll improve
-- jremmen/vim-ripgrep I use `rg`, yes, essential
 - simnalamburt/vim-mundo best undo history plugin I've found, did not found a lua replacement
-- StanAngeloff/php.vim php improvement
 - ron-rs/ron.vim RON: Rusty Object Notation, yes, I also like Rust
 - arrufat/vala.vim Automatic detection of .vala, .vapi and .valadoc files, as a GNOME user, sometimes I need work on a vala project
 - neovim/nvim-lspconfig no need to say what is this, I use lsp everyday, essential
 - simrat39/rust-tools.nvim for Rust lsp inlay hints support, works like a charm
 - ray-x/lsp_signature.nvim Show function signature when you type, use it everyday
-- glepnir/lspsaga.nvim better lsp `code action` support, use it everyday
 - chrisbra/NrrwRgn A Narrow Region Plugin for vim (like Emacs Narrow Region)
-- jiangmiao/auto-pairs auto pairs, use it everyday, I need sometime to replace it with lua version plugin
 - SirVer/ultisnips + honza/vim-snippets the snippet plugin with lots of snippets, if you find another one better than this, please tell me, I do not mean the implementation, I mean, just install it, most of you fav language snippets just there and you can just use it.
 - hrsh7th/nvim-compe Auto completion Lua plugin for nvim, use it everyday
 - tzachar/compe-tabnine tabnine nvim-compe source, use it everyday